TeneeIshari/ClientServer/README.md

 # Smart Campus API

 ## Overview of API Design
 The Smart Campus API is a robust, highly available RESTful service designed to manage campus infrastructure, specifically Rooms and Sensors.
-Built using Java and JAX-RS, it provides a seamless interface for facilities managers and automated systems.
+Built using Java and JAX-RS (Jakarta RESTful Web Services), it provides a seamless interface for facilities managers and automated systems.

 **Key Architectural Decisions:**
 - **Resource Hierarchy**: The API models the physical structure of the campus, allowing deep nesting via sub-resources (e.g., `/sensors/{id}/readings`).